Updated Nov. 23, 2017

 What type of information is provided on matches?

-How does 23andme predict chances of being related?
+How does 23andme determine relationships of matches?

 How often do you get matches?

 I get a few matches each month.
 23andme limits customers to 2,000 matches.

 How many of your matches have ancestors from Russia or Ukraine?

 I have 88 matches with ancestors from Russia and 44 matches with ancestors from Ukraine.

 How close are your matches?

 I have more than 1,200 matches that include 3 3rd to 5th cousins, 45 3rd to 6th cousins, 856 3rd to distant cousins, 219 4th to distant cousins and 122 distant cousins.

 23andme provided me with these report on my matches: